The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The slowest trains will take 4 h 22 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

 |Distance||301 miles (486 km)|

 |Direct train||Yes, there are 2 direct trains a day|

-Trains from Madrid to Santiago de Compostela cover the 301 miles (486 km) long trip taking on average 4 h 27 min with our travel partners like Renfe.
+Trains from Madrid to Santiago de Compostela cover the 301 miles (486 km) long route taking on average 3 h 16 min with our travel partners like Renfe or Renfe Alvia.
 Normally, there are 2 trains operating per day, including direct services available.
-While the average ticket price for this trip costs around £47, you can find the cheapest train ticket for as low as £37.
+While the average ticket price for this journey costs around £56, you can find the cheapest train ticket for as low as £37.
 Travellers depart most frequently from Madrid-Puerta de Atocha and arrive in Santiago De Compostela.